PiwikPRO/next-piwik-pro/README.md

 In your Next.js Project, include the default `PiwikProProvider` in the `_app.tsx` file.
 To set up the Piwik PRO Tag Manager container in the app, include the initialization code in your `App`.

-In the arguments, pass your account name and your container id as parameters (marked 'accountName' and 'containerId' in the example below).
+In the arguments, pass your container url (instance domain) and your container id as parameters (marked 'containerUrl' and 'containerId' in the example below).

+> Previously, we used 'accountName' to configure PiwikProProvider.
+The parameter has now been replaced by 'container-url'.
+The 'accountName' parameter is deprecated and will be removed in the future.

 ##### \_app.tsx